Looking after your mental health

 Creating a mental health plan is one way to make sure you have the strategies in place to look after your wellbeing.
 It’s also an important part of planning for business continuity and resilience.

-Guide for small business owners in response to coronavirus
+Guide for small business owners

 It also helps you to recognise changes in yourself that signal when you might need extra support.
 These might be personal changes like feeling anxious, depressed or low in energy, or work-related changes like having trouble concentrating or withdrawing from staff.